 Individuals have complete freedom of disposition over lifetime dispositions as there is no community property regime in Ireland.
-However, regardless of whether the disponer died testate or intestate, the court may order that the disposition shall, wholly or partly, be deemed to be a devise or a bequest made by him or her by will and to form part of his or her estate, and to have had no other effect, if:
+However, regardless of whether the disponer died testate or intestate, the court may order that the disposition shall, wholly or partly, be deemed to be a devise or a bequest made by them by will and to form part of their estate, and to have had no other effect, if:

-the deceased made a disposition of property within three years of his or her death, and the court is satisfied that the disposition was made for the purpose of defeating or substantially diminishing the share of the disponer's spouse, whether as a legal right or on intestacy; or the intestate share of any of his or her children is insufficient, or any of his or her children are insufficiently provided for.
+- the deceased made a disposition of property within three years of their death and the court is satisfied that the disposition was made for the purpose of defeating or substantially diminishing the share of the disponer's spouse, whether as a legal right or on intestacy; or - the intestate share of any of their children is insufficient, or any of their children are insufficiently provided for.